sjsu-interconnect/cs163/docs/project-doc.md

    - Data Available: Provides historical crop yield data for **almonds** and **tomatoes** in Fresno County.
    - Timeframe: Crop yield data from 1979 to the present.

+Here's the revised section based on the new methods and approaches implemented in your project:

 ---

-### **Key Components:**

-1. **Time Series Analysis:**
-   - **Objective:** Analyze historical weather data specific to Fresno from **1979 to the present**, focusing on key variables such as temperature, precipitation, and humidity.
-   - **Techniques:**
-     - Apply **time series decomposition** to separate the weather data into trend, seasonal, and residual components, helping to identify key patterns.
-     - Focus on understanding short-term weather patterns, particularly during critical growing seasons for **almonds** and **tomatoes**.
-     - Analyze the impact of weather trends on crop yield, such as how extreme temperature fluctuations or insufficient rainfall affect crop productivity.

-2. **Correlation Analysis Between Climate and Crop Yield:**
-   - **Objective:** Explore the correlation between short-term weather patterns and crop yield for **almonds** and **tomatoes** in Fresno.
-   - **Techniques:**
-     - Use **Pearson correlation** or **Spearman rank correlation** to assess the relationship between weather variables (e.g., temperature, rainfall) and crop yields.
-     - Identify weather thresholds (e.g., maximum temperature or minimum rainfall) that significantly impact yield during critical phases of crop growth (e.g., flowering, harvesting).

-3. **Machine Learning Models for Short-Term Weather Prediction and Crop Yield Forecasting:**
-   - **Objective:** Develop and train a basic and easy-to-implement machine learning model to **simultaneously forecast short-term weather conditions** (e.g., up to 7 days ahead) **and predict potential impacts on crop yields** for **almonds** and **tomatoes** based on these forecasts.
-   - **Model:** Utilize a **Long Short-Term Memory (LSTM)** model for predicting key weather variables and associating them with crop yield outcomes:
-     - **Daily temperature fluctuations** (maximum and minimum temperatures) to anticipate heatwaves or frost events, which can negatively impact yields.
-     - **Precipitation patterns** to forecast rain events, helping farmers optimize irrigation schedules and estimate crop water stress levels.
-     - **Humidity levels** to predict changes that influence crop growth, such as fungal infections or evaporation rates.
-   - **Training Data:**
-     - The model will be trained on **NOAA historical weather data** from 1979 to the present, **OpenWeatherMap real-time data**, and **USDA crop yield data** for **almonds and tomatoes** in Fresno County.
-     - By combining weather predictions with past crop yield data, the model will learn how weather conditions influence yield during key growth phases.
-   - **Predictions:**
-     - The LSTM model will not only predict short-term weather conditions but will also forecast potential impacts on crop yield based on expected weather changes.
-     - For example, if a heatwave is predicted, the model will forecast the possible reduction in yield for sensitive crops like **almonds**, providing early warnings to farmers.

 ## **Expected Major Findings**

-In this project, several key findings are anticipated, based on the analysis of historical and real-time weather data, as well as crop yield data for **Fresno County**.
-These findings will provide valuable insights into short-term weather patterns, crop yield predictions for **tomatoes** and **almonds**, and their correlation.
+In this project, several key findings are anticipated based on the **independent forecasting models** for weather and crop yield data in **Fresno County**.
+These findings will provide valuable insights into short-term weather patterns, predictions for **tomato** and **almond** yields, and their interactions through scenario testing.
 Below are the main areas of exploration and the expected outcomes:

-#### **1. Identification of Short-Term Weather Patterns and Their Impact on Crop Yield**
+#### **1. Identification of Short-Term Weather Patterns and Scenario Analysis of Their Impact on Crop Yield**
    - **Expected Finding:**
-     - Analyze historical weather data to identify short-term weather patterns, such as daily temperature fluctuations, precipitation trends, and humidity variations, particularly during critical growing seasons for **tomatoes** and **almonds**.
+     - Analyze historical weather data using a **SARIMA model** to identify short-term weather patterns, including daily temperature fluctuations and precipitation trends, particularly during critical growing seasons for **tomatoes** and **almonds**.
-     - Identify how these weather patterns correlate with fluctuations in crop yield for **tomatoes** and **almonds**.
+     - Simulate various weather scenarios (e.g., hotter-than-usual summers, increased rainfall) and assess how these projected weather conditions could affect the future yields of **tomatoes** and **almonds**.
    - **Value:**
-     - Improved understanding of how specific weather conditions (e.g., heatwaves, rainfall patterns) affect the yields of **tomatoes** and **almonds**, helping farmers optimize agricultural practices based on short-term forecasts.
+     - This analysis will provide farmers with a deeper understanding of how **specific weather conditions** (e.g., heatwaves, seasonal rainfall) impact the yields of **tomatoes** and **almonds**.
+By incorporating short-term weather forecasts into scenario analyses, farmers can better optimize their agricultural practices based on potential future weather events.

-#### **2. Development of Accurate Short-Term Weather and Crop Yield Forecasts**
+#### **2. Development of Independent Weather and Crop Yield Forecasting Models**
    - **Expected Finding:**
-     - Develop machine learning models (e.g., LSTM) to provide accurate short-term weather forecasts, including daily predictions for temperature, precipitation, and humidity in **Fresno County**.
+     - Develop a **SARIMA model** to provide accurate short-term forecasts of daily weather conditions (temperature and precipitation) for **Fresno County**.
-     - Extend these forecasts to predict how upcoming weather conditions might impact yields of **tomatoes** and **almonds**, using historical correlations between weather patterns and yield outcomes.
+     - Develop a separate **time series model** for predicting future **tomato** and **almond** yields based on historical trends in harvested acres, yield, and production.
+     - Use the predicted weather data to explore potential **indirect effects** of weather scenarios on crop yields, offering valuable insights into how climate trends may influence agricultural productivity.
    - **Value:**
-     - Farmers will be able to anticipate short-term weather impacts on **tomato** and **almond** yields, enabling them to make informed decisions on irrigation, planting, and harvesting to minimize potential losses.
-For example, if a heatwave is predicted, farmers can take early action to protect crops that are sensitive to temperature extremes.
+     - Farmers will be equipped with two complementary tools: **short-term weather forecasts** and **crop yield predictions**, allowing them to make informed decisions regarding irrigation, planting, and harvesting.
+For example, if a high-temperature trend is forecasted for the summer months, farmers can adjust irrigation schedules or implement strategies to protect heat-sensitive crops, reducing potential yield losses.

 ### **Objective Discussion:**